 The Bible Belt region today stretches from northern Texas to western North Carolina, and from Missis- sippi north to Kentucky.
 Also the region’s core or ”buckle” was located in eastern Tennessee in the 1970s, but by 2000 it had moved west to north- central Texas and southwestern Oklahoma.

-Is Georgia considered the Bible Belt?
+Is Orlando in the Bible Belt?